Yu-Fangxu/Yu-Fangxu.github.io/_pages/about.md

 </ul>

 ## News
-March 2024: One paper accepted in NAACL2024 Findings.
+March 2024: One paper accepted in Findings of NAACL 2024.
 We propose a novel contrastive learning framework to better distinguish similar emotions in Emotion Recognition in Conversation.

 Sep 2021: I'm admitted to study for an M.Sc. degree in the School of Artificial Intelligence at Nanjing University without an entrance examination.